 Individual plants will thrive in the right climate, but once the plant has finished blooming, it dies and will not leave viable seeds or offsets.

 Suggested Uses For Blue Glow

-In other areas, it makes an interesting and enduring container plant to be moved outdoors in summer and indoors in winter.
+In other areas, it makes an interesting and enduring container accent plant to be moved outdoors in summer and indoors in winter.

-A common choice in sunny, low water gardens in warm coastal Mediterranean-like climates.
+A common choice in sunny, low-water gardens in warm coastal Mediterranean-like climates.

-Plants are especially attractive when planted in a location where the sun can shine through the colorful leaves.
+Agave plants are especially attractive when planted in a location where the sun can shine through the colorful leaves.

 A sunny window is an excellent spot for potted plants both for its edification and because the sun shining through makes the plant even prettier.

 As a hybrid, Agave ‘Blue Glow’ brings together all the best traits of its parents Agave attenuata and Agave ocahui.

 Its leaves are broader, and its colors are brighter than either parent.